 - Montpelier, Idaho

 - Battle Creek, Michigan

-Also, I started to wonder how these lists would neccessarily make me more organized.
+By now, I’d started to wonder exactly how these lists would make me more organized.
 I’d now made several, but didn’t feel any more organized.
 In fact, I lost four pens while writing them.
 And I was writing on my laptop.
+Which I lost twice.

-But, I observed shrewdly, the whole reason I’m making these lists is that I’m not organized, so I’m the last person who should try to figure that stuff out.
+But, I trenchantly observed, the whole reason I’m making these lists is that I’m not organized, I’m the last person who should try to figure that stuff out.
 Armed with that piece of unassailable reasoning and a long nap, I pressed forward.

 Ten Catchphrases/Idioms/Words I Have Tried and Failed To Make Popular Again